All Episodes

 And he's being supported in this by the New York Times today.

-Obama warns trillion dollar deficit potential, and that's without counting the stimulus package.
+Obama warns trillion-dollar deficit potential, and that's without counting the stimulus package.

-Well, let's go to page two.
+Let's go to page two.

-They are increasingly expressing alarm at the prospect of sustained imbalances heading into a period in which the aging of the population will create huge budgetary strains because of Medicare and Social Security, two giant Ponzi schemes that make Madoff look like a Piker.
+While economists almost universally support running large deficits to combat the kind of steep recession the country is grappling with now, they are increasingly expressing alarm at the prospect of sustained imbalances heading into a period in which the aging of the population will create huge budgetary strains because of Medicare and Social Security, two giant Ponzi schemes that make Madoff look like a piker.

-Obama was not specific about the size of the deficit he expects beyond his reference to a trillion dollar deficit.
+Obama was not specific about the size of the deficit he expects beyond his reference to a trillion-dollar deficit.

-AIDS said later that the estimate in line with what economists have been anticipating, given the economy's rapid deterioration, did not include the costs of his proposed stimulus package.
+AIDS said later that the estimate, in line with what economists have been anticipating, given the economy's rapid deterioration, did not include the costs of his proposed stimulus package.

 That's where he's admitting that his package won't work.